jean-marc/objrdf/readme.md

 ## Examples
 ### Serializing
-In the following a class `Test` and two properties `a` and `b` are defined in the http://test.example.org/# namespace, an instance `test` is created, properties are set and the resource is serialized to RDF/XML.
+In the following a class `Test` and two properties `a` and `b` are defined in the http://test.example.org/# namespace, an instance `t` is created, properties are set and the resource is serialized to RDF/XML.
 Note:

 * properties must be defined before the domain class, because C++ does not allow to add members after the class has been defined
 * properties are packed in a `std::tuple` (if the class has no properties use `std::tuple<>`)